Frequently Asked Questions About Fact-Finding Interviews, Adjudication and Eligibility Issues

 - Will I continue to be eligible for unemployment insurance benefits if I start my own business?

-- If you become self-employed an investigation will be conducted to determine whether or not you are willing to seek and remain available for full-time, dayshift work.
+- If you become self-employed an investigation will be conducted to determine whether or not you are willing to seek and remain available for full-time (32 hours or more per week), dayshift work.

 - I got the notice that my interview would be in 3 weeks.
 I don't want to wait that long - can I get it scheduled sooner?